tokers/lua-resty-requests/README.markdown

 * `timeouts`, an array-like table, `timeouts[1]`, `timeouts[2]` and `timeouts[3]` represents `connect timeout`, `send timeout` and `read timeout` respectively (in seconds).

 * `http10` specify whether the `HTTP/1.0` should be used, default verion is `HTTP/1.1`.
+* `http20` specify whether the `HTTP/2` should be used, default verion is `HTTP/1.1`.

+Note this is still unstable, caution should be exercised.
+Also, there are some limitations, see [lua-resty-http2](https://github.com/tokers/lua-resty-http2) for the details.

 * `ssl` holds a Lua table, with three fields:
   * `verify`, controls whether to perform SSL verification